simboonlong/modal.js/README.md

 `animation_time` has to be the same timing as what is indicated in the `animate.css` stylesheet.
 Do change accordingly to your needs.

 view animate.css docs at this link http://daneden.github.io/animate.css/

+## Known issues
+1. After image is loaded in small browser window, image will not expand when window is being resized to larger screen size.

 ## License